 In February 2004, the Russian businessman Viktor Vekselberg purchased a collection of items made by the House of Fabergé.
 It had been in the possession of the family of Malcolm Forbes, the famous American media magnate.
 The collection contained over 200 objects, including nine unique Easter eggs created by Carl Fabergé for the last two Russian emperors.
-Malcolm Forbes had spent 25 years amassing Fabergé works until his death in 1990, and his heirs eventually decided to part with with his collection.
-A special Sotheby's auction was held in April 2004, during which the Forbes collection was split into lots and sold off to different buyers.
-Viktor Vekselberg's subsequent purchase of the entire collection from its various owners was unprecedented in the art market, as never before had a collection of such value been purchased by one person.
-In so doing, Mr. Vekselberg not only restored the collection's integrity, but brought those items back to their Russian homeland to make them available for all its residents.
-Thus was created the first museum in the country dedicated to the great Russian jeweler Carl Fabergé.
+Malcolm Forbes had spent 25 years enthusiastically amassing Fabergé works until his death in 1990, and his heirs eventually decided to part with his collection.
+A special Sotheby's auction had been planned for April 2004, during which the Forbes collection would have been split into lots and sold off to different buyers.
+However, Viktor Vekselberg purchased the entire collection before the auction — an unprecedented move in the global art market, as never before had a collection of such value been acquired by one person at once.
+Mr. Vekselberg not only saved the collection's integrity, but brought these unique masterpieces back to Russia, making them available to all its residents.

-The work of repatriating the Forbes collection and, later, other once-lost items of cultural significance, was facilitated through the Link of Times Foundation, established for that purpose.
-The Foundation was assigned with putting together the collection of the future Fabergé Museum, organizing temporary exhibitions to increase its popularity and searching for and preparing the building that would house its permanent collection.
+The Link of Times Foundation was established for the repatriation of Malcolm Forbes's Fabergé collection and other once-lost items of cultural importance.
+The Foundation’s main mission became assembling the collection of the future Fabergé Museum, increasing its popularity by organizing temporary exhibitions worldwide and finding and restoring the building that would house its permanent exhibition.

-Over a ten-year period, the Link of Times Foundation tracked the appearance of Russian masterpieces of jewelry art all over the world – in Europe, Asia and the Americas.
-Throughout that time, it was actively engaged in working with auction houses, experts and leading magazines, and purchased works by the House of Fabergé and other famous Russian jewelers from the 19th and early 20th centuries for the future museum.
+Over a ten-year period the Link of Times Foundation tracked masterpieces of Russian jewelry art all over the world – in Europe, Asia and the Americas.
+Throughout that time, the Foundation was actively engaged in working with auction houses, experts and leading research journals, and purchased works by the House of Fabergé and other famous Russian jewelers from the 19th and early 20th centuries for the future museum.

-The imperial gifts contained in the Museum's collection were not all made by the House of Fabergé – the Museum also has in its possession an outstanding collection of golden gift boxes crafted by other famous artisans in the 18th and 19th centuries, decorated with miniature portraits of the Romanovs going all the way back to Peter the Great.
+Not all of the Imperial gifts displayed in the Museum were made by the House of Fabergé: visitors can admire an outstanding collection of golden snuffboxes crafted by other famous jewelers of the 18th and 19th centuries, decorated with miniature portraits of the Romanovs going all the way back to Peter the Great.

-The Fabergé Museum officially opened its doors on 19 November 2013 in St. Petersburg's Shuvalov Palace, becoming the first private museum in Russia of national and international significance.
+The Fabergé Museum was opened to the public on 19 November 2013 in the meticulously restored Shuvalov Palace, becoming the first private museum in Russia of national and international significance.